Swimming pool sanitation: Sand

 Introduced in the early 1900s was another type of sand filter – the 'Rapid Sand' filter, whereby water was pumped into the top of a large volume tank (3' 0" or more cube) (1 cubic yard/200US gal/170UK gal/770 liters) containing filter grade sand and returning to the pool through a pipe at the bottom of the tank.
 As there is no pressure inside this tank, they were also known as "gravity filters".
 These types of filters are not greatly effective, and are no longer common in home swimming pools, being replaced by the pressure-fed type filter.

 Diatomaceous earth

 Some filters use diatomaceous earth to help filter out contaminants.
-Commonly referred to as 'D.E.' filters, they exhibit superior filtration capabilities.
-Often a D.E. filter will trap waterborne contaminants as small as 1 micrometer in size.
-D.E. filters are banned in some states, as they must be emptied out periodically and the contaminated media flushed down the sewer, causing a problem in some districts' sewage systems.
+Commonly referred to as DE filters, they exhibit superior filtration capabilities.
+A DE filter will often trap waterborne contaminants as small as 1 micrometer.
+DE filters are banned in some states, as they must be emptied out periodically and the contaminated media flushed down the sewer, causing a problem in some districts' sewage systems.

-As of 2020, several companies now produce regenerative media filters, sometimes called precoat media filters, which use perlite as the filtration media rather than diatomaceous earth.
-As of 2021, perlite can safely be flushed down the sewer and is approved and NSF listed for use in the United States.
+As of 2020, several companies produced regenerative media filters, sometimes called precoat media filters, which use perlite as the filtration media rather than diatomaceous earth.
+As of 2021, perlite could safely be flushed down the sewer, and was approved and NSF listed for use in the United States.